 - Open the package of chipboard and let it sit for at least 24 hours to acclimate to your house.

-- Use the Knife Blade – remember the Knife Blade can only be used with the Maker, and using a laptop – no phone or tablet.
+- Use the Knife Blade (I usually find the best price there on Amazon) – remember the Knife Blade can only be used with the Maker, and using a laptop – no phone or tablet.

 - Move the star wheels (the little white wheels on the metal bar in your machine) all the way over to the right.